Fusion systems with Benson-Solomon components: General Benson-Solomon components

 \section{General Benson-Solomon components}

 In this section, we apply Walter's Theorem for fusion systems \cite[Theorem]{AschbacherWT} to treat the general Benson-Solomon component problem under the assumption that all components in involution centralizers are on the list of currently known quasisimple $2$-fusion systems, and we thus complete the proof of Theorem~\ref{T:main2}.
+We stress that the proof of Walter's theorem relies in turn on our Theorem~\ref{T:main}.

+\textbf{Throughout this section, let $\F$ be a saturated fusion system over a $2$-group $S$.}

-We refer to Section~\ref{SS:known} for more information on this class of fusion systems, as well as for the definition of the subclass $\Chev[\larg]$.
+The reader is referred to Section~\ref{SS:known} for more information on the class of known quasisimple fusion systems, as well as for the definition of the subclass $\Chev[\larg]$.
+The following theorem is essentially a restatement of Theorem~\ref{T:main2}.
+For if Theorem~\ref{T:maingen}(2) holds, then it follows from \cite[10.11.3]{AschbacherGeneralized} that $\C$ is diagonally embedded in $\D\D^t$ with respect to $t$.

-Throughout this section, let $\F$ be a saturated fusion system over a $2$-group $S$.